youshido-php/GraphQL/README.md

 }

 ```
-As you might have noticed there's no `getName` method for both Interface and Type classes – that's a simplified approach available when you want to have your name exactly the same as the class name.
+As you might have noticed there's no `getName` method for both Interface and Type classes – that's a simplified approach available when you want to have your name exactly the same as the class name without the `Type` at the end.

-If you run the script as it is right now, you'll get an error:
+If you run the script as it is right now – `php index.php`, you should get an error:
 ```js
 {"errors":[{"message":"Implementation of ContentBlockInterface is invalid for the field title"}]}
 ```
-That's because the field definition inside the `PostType` is different from the one described in the `ContentBlockInterface`.
+You've got this error because the `title` field definition in the `PostType` is different from the one described in the `ContentBlockInterface`.
 To fix it we have to declare fields with the same names and same types.
-We already have `title` but it's a nullable field so we got to change it by adding a non-null wrapper – `new NonNullType(new StringType())`.
+We already have `title` but it's a nullable field so we have to change it by adding a non-null wrapper – `new NonNullType(new StringType())`.
-You can check the result by executing our test script, you should got the usual response.
+You can check the result by executing index.php script again, you should get the usual response.

 ### Enums

-GraphQL Enums are a variant on the Scalar type, which represents one of a predefined values.
+GraphQL Enums are the variation on the Scalar type, which represents one of a predefined values.
-Enums serialize as a string: the name of the represented value but can be associated with a numeric(as example) value.
+Enums serialize as a string: the name of the represented value but can be associated with a numeric (as an example) value.

-To show you how Enum works we're going to create a new class - `PostStatus`:
+To show you how Enums work we're going to create a new class - `PostStatus`:
 ```php
 <?php
 /**